Skip to main content

 All MPSC workgroup meetings are being conducted via teleconference.
 Remote access information for upcoming meetings is available on our calendar of events.

-Public Act 235 increases the Distributed Generation program cap from 1% to 10% and makes other changes to utility distributed generation programs including program categories, system size, and meter requirements.
+Public Act 235 increases the Distributed Generation (DG) program cap from 1% to 10% and makes other changes to utility distributed generation programs including program categories, system size, and meter requirements.
 These changes necessitate review of interconnection standards and utility programs.
-The Commission issued an order on February 8, 2024 in Case No. U-21569 as part of the implementation of the new distributed generation (DG) provisions in the Act.
-The new law takes effect on February 27, 2024.
+The Commission issued an order on February 8, 2024 in Case No. U-21569 as part of the implementation of the new distributed generation provisions in the Act.
+The law took effect on February 27, 2024.

-• Increases the size of Michigan’s DG program, from 1% of an electric utility’s or alternative electric supplier’s average five-year in-state peak load average to 10%.
+• The size of Michigan’s DG program increases, from 1% of an electric utility’s or alternative electric supplier’s average five-year in-state peak load average to 10%.

 • At least 50% of the cap must be reserved for systems under 20 kW.

-• Up to 50% of the cap may be reserved for systems between 20 kW and 550 kW.
+• Up to 50% of the cap may be reserved for systems larger than 20 kW but not more than 550 kW.

 • Eligible electric generators are Renewable Energy Systems or Methane Digesters with a capacity of 110% of the customer’s electric consumption over the prior 12 months.

-• Removes the requirement for systems larger than 20 kW to install and utilize a generation meter.
+• Removal of the requirement for systems larger than 20 kW to install and utilize a generation meter.

 Commission Actions to Date